 Essential oils are increasingly popular as people look for alternatives or natural remedies for their symptoms.
 Surprisingly, the pure oils extracted from plants have more than relaxing or invigorating aromatic properties.
 In pure form, they have been used for centuries as natural therapy for mental, emotional, and physical health.
-Oils can be uplifting, invigorating and activating, waking up your mind and energizing your body to think, move, and create.
+Oils can be uplifting, invigorating, and activating; waking up your mind and energizing your body to think, move, and create.
 Other oils have the opposite effect: they provide calm, relaxation, restfulness, stress relief, or sleep.
-Depending on the origin of the extract, the effects of natural, pure, and carefully harvested essential oils are being studied and promoted for a number of health benefits, including anti-bacterial, anti-viral, and anti-inflammatory effects.
+The effects of natural, pure, and carefully harvested essential oils are being studied and promoted for a number of health benefits, including anti-bacterial, anti-viral, and anti-inflammatory effects depending on the origin of the extract.

 Essential oils contain volatile organic compounds that exert a pharmacological effect by entering the body through the skin (aromatherapy massage or topical application), oral and mucous membranes (eating or inhaling), and olfactory administration (inhalation aromatherapy).

-Their classification is based on the botanical classification of the plant from which the essential oils are extracted.
-The use of chemotypes is another classification of essential oils which, describes the main compound within the essential oil in chemical terms.
+The classification of essential oils is based on the botanical classification of the plant from which the essential oils are extracted.
+The use of chemotypes is another classification of essential oils which describes the main compound within the essential oil in chemical terms.

 Dilation and Dosage